vigevenoj/quakes/README.md

 * Earthquakes within the configured "WORRY" threshold will generate a notification
 * All earthquakes and bridge lift events will generate a log message for future reference.
+* Hue integration starts at application startup
+* Slack integration starts at application startup

+Hue-Slack integration
+---

+Trigger Hue integration by starting a message with "light" or "lights"
+ * lights [list|on|off]
+   * list: list the lights that the Hue bridge can currently reach
+   * on: turn on all the lights reachable from the Hue bridge
+   * off: turn off all the lights reachable from the Hue bridge
+ * light name, [on|off]
+   * on: turn on the named light
+   * off: turn off the named light

 To Do
 ---